 Book a test

-To take a test, you'll need to visit one of our test sites as home test kits are not available for symptom-free testing.
+To take a test, you'll need to visit one of our test sites.
 View our easy read guide to booking and attending a symptom-free test (PDF, 139.1 KB).

 If you live or work in Medway, find out more about Medway Council's symptom-free testing.